lcagney/MSDS_Practicum/README.md

 | 20 | Time Lords |
 | 12 | Friends of the Doctor |

-If you are not a fan of Doctor Who (specifically, Doctor Who post 2005), these topic themes will not make sense; however, someone who is a fan of the show and lookign for something to read or write about, this can provide some helpful context on what fans are enjoying!
+If you are not a fan of Doctor Who (specifically, Doctor Who post 2005), these topic themes will not make sense; however, someone who is a fan of the show and looking for something to read or write about, this can provide some helpful context on what fans are enjoying!

 ## Stories in each Topic
 ![storydist](https://github.com/lcagney/MSDS_Practicum/blob/c4e58fb9e231a434c3748ac2bbc88ce14d6a2de5/Images/storycountsbytopic.jpg)